-- On Windows: - Try restarting the BESPluginPortal process from the Windows Services tool. - If the BESPluginPortal is still not running, verify the presence of errors related to the BESPluginPortal process in the Windows Event Viewer. - On non-Windows:

-- Try restarting the BESPluginPortal process by issuing the /etc/ init.d/bespluginportal start command. - If the BESPluginPortal is still not running, verify the presence of error messages related to the BESPluginPortal process in /var/ log/messages.
+- On Windows: - Try restarting the BESPluginPortal process from the Windows Services tool. - If the BESPluginPortal is still not running, verify the presence of errors related to the BESPluginPortal process in the Windows Event Viewer. - On non-Windows: - Try restarting the BESPluginPortal process by issuing the systemctl start bespluginportal command. - If the BESPluginPortal is still not running, verify the presence of error messages related to the BESPluginPortal process in /var/ log/messages.